Prepare to apply

 List each activity and its associated cost in your application for funding (PDF Format) and budget detail template (PDF Format).
 The amounts must be the same in both documents.
 Your costs must be reasonable and support your project activities.

-Note: You'll need to send us one quote for the purchase of the equipment and materials with your application.
+Note: You'll need to send us a quote from each vendor for the purchase of the equipment and materials with your application.

 Enter your costs like the following example.